General information about Web Application Firewall (WAF) protection

 Operation principle

-Traffic that has been scrubbed at the DDoS protection filtering nodes is redirected to WAF.
-WAF analyzes HTTP and HTTPS traffic and applies filtering rules to clean the traffic of malicious requests.
+Traffic that has been cleaned at the DDoS protection filtering nodes is redirected to WAF.
+WAF analyzes HTTP and HTTPS traffic and applies filtering rules to clear the traffic of malicious requests.

-WAF works based on machine learning algorithms.
-There is a mandatory training and monitoring period that lasts about two to three weeks.
+WAF operates based on machine learning algorithms.
+There is a mandatory training and monitoring period that lasts approximately two to three weeks.
 The duration of the training period depends on the volume of incoming traffic.
-During training, WAF analyzes traffic directed at your application and learns to protect your specific application.
+During the training, WAF analyzes traffic directed at your application and learns how to protect your specific application.
 The following are used for training:

 - behavioral analysis — WAF studies user behavior and learns to recognize abnormal behavior;